mortelli/devportal/guides/rif-enveloping/integrate.md

 ## Introduction

 There are multiple ways to integrate Enveloping into a system.
-These will be detailed in the following sections.
+These will be detailed down below.

-Additionally, it's important to note that not _all_ of the Enveloping components are needed for a successful integration, as mentioned in the [Architecture page](/rif/enveloping/architecture/).
+Additionally, it's important to note that not _all_ of the Enveloping components are needed for a successful integration, as explained in the following section.

 ## Requirements